S3DI-Lab/S3IC.github.io/_pages/about.md

 3) Secure multi-party computation;
 4) Blockchain scalability and privacy.

-   We are always looking for *strongly motivated* PhD and Master students, Undergraduate students, Post-docs, Research assistants, and Visiting interns to join our lab.
+We are always looking for **strongly motivated** PhD and Master students, Undergraduate students, Post-docs, Research assistants, and Visiting interns to join our lab.
+Interested applicants please email your CV, transcript, and any related publications at songzeli [at] seu [dot] edu [dot] cn, or songzeli8824 [at] outlook [dot] com.